Heat Pump vs Furnace: Pros and Cons

 • If temperatures regularly drop below 45 degrees Fahrenheit or so, an additional heating system might be needed – like a furnace.

-• Heat pumps generally have shorter lifespans because they are used all year around & higher maintenance costs.
+• Heat pumps generally have shorter lifespans because they are used all year round & higher maintenance costs.
 To protect their components from wear, you need to get professional help with selecting the appropriate size of heat pump.

 Furnaces